awsdocs/aws-storagegateway-user-guide/doc_source/appliance-configure-network.md

-# Configure Network Parameters<a name="appliance-configure-network"></a>
+# Configuring Network Parameters<a name="appliance-configure-network"></a>

-After the server boots up, you can enter your first password in the hardware console as described in [Rack\-Mount Your Hardware Appliance and Connect It to Power](appliance-rack-mount.md)\.
+After the server boots up, you can enter your first password in the hardware console as described in [Rack\-Mounting Your Hardware Appliance and Connecting It to Power](appliance-rack-mount.md)\.

 Next, on the hardware console take the following steps to configure network parameters so your hardware appliance can connect to AWS\.